-These physical or behavioral changes don’t always point to addiction.
-Weight changes, unusual clothing, depression, and self-isolation could be signs of an eating disorder.
-Self-isolation, weight gain, and mood swings or anxious episodes could indicate that your loved one has a psychiatric disorder.
+It’s important to note that these physical or behavioral changes don’t always point to addiction.
+For example, weight changes, unusual clothing, depression and self-isolation could be signs of an eating disorder.
+Self-isolation, weight gain and mood swings or anxious episodes could indicate that your loved one has a psychiatric disorder.
 If you’re like most concerned friends or relatives, you’re probably reluctant to jump to conclusions or damage your relationship.
 However, it’s critical that you take steps to help the person you care about, no matter what their underlying problem may be.

 For many families, codependency is one of the underlying factors in addiction.
-Codependency is a behavioral pattern in which one member of a relationship enables another’s addiction in order to gain approval, love, or power over the other.
-This enabling often occurs in such subtle ways that it’s hard to tell the difference between genuine support and codependency.
-In many cases, the codependent partner isn’t even aware that he or she is contributing to the loved one’s destructive behavior.
+Codependency is a behavioral pattern in which one member of a relationship enables another’s addiction in order to gain approval, love or power over the other.
+This form of enabling often occurs in such subtle ways that it’s hard to tell the difference between genuine support and codependency.
+In many cases, the codependent partner isn’t even aware that they are contributing to the loved one’s destructive behavior.

 How can you tell the difference between supporting and enabling a loved one?
 Here are a few key differences:

-- Underlying motives.
-A supportive family member’s goal is to help the loved one recover from addiction.
-A codependent relative unconsciously wants to keep the addict sick so that he or she relies on them for help.
-Supportive friends will attend meetings with their loved one, go to counseling, and refuse to accept or participate in the addictive behavior.
-Codependents will lie to cover up an addict’s drug abuse, give them money to pay bills, or use drugs with them in order to keep them “safe” at home.
+- Underlying motives: A supportive family member’s goal is to help the loved one recover from addiction.
+A codependent relative unconsciously wants to keep the person addicted so that they rely on the relative for help.
+Supportive friends will attend meetings with their loved one, go to counseling and refuse to accept or participate in addictive behavior.
+Codependents will lie to cover up an addict’s drug abuse, give them money to pay bills or use drugs with them in order to keep them “safe” at home.

-- Level of attachment.
-A supportive person may be deeply concerned about a loved one’s destructive behavior, but not to the point of sacrificing his or her own self-interest.
-A codependent is willing to give up time, money, and endless emotional energy to “help” an addicted loved one.
-A codependent’s sense of self-worth is so deeply intertwined with the addict that breaking the attachment can cause emotional trauma.
+- Level of attachment: A supportive person may be deeply concerned about a loved one’s destructive behavior, but not to the point of sacrificing their own interests.
+A codependent is willing to give up time, money and endless emotional energy to “help” an addicted loved one.
+A codependent’s sense of self-worth is so deeply intertwined with the addicted person that breaking the attachment can cause emotional trauma.

-- Strength of boundaries.
-A supportive friend or relative is ready to help the addict, but he or she can also set boundaries against inappropriate or threatening behavior.
-A codependent has very weak boundaries — or no boundaries at all.
-A codependent will accept verbal or physical abuse, risk her health, or expose herself to criminal charges on a loved one’s behalf.
+- Strength of boundaries: A supportive friend or relative is ready to help a person with addiction, but they can also set boundaries against inappropriate or threatening behavior.
+A codependent has very weak boundaries or no boundaries at all.
+Codependents will accept verbal or physical abuse, risk their health or expose themselves to criminal charges on a loved one’s behalf.

-Codependency itself is a form of addiction.
-Most codependents cannot recover their emotional integrity without intensive therapy and behavioral modification.
-In addition to attending support groups like Al-Anon, codependent family members can seek individual counseling, read literature on codependency, and attend family therapy sessions at a treatment facility.
+Codependency itself is a form of addiction, and most codependents cannot recover their emotional integrity without intensive therapy and behavioral modification.
+In addition to attending support groups for families of addicts like Al-Anon, codependent family members can seek individual counseling, read literature on codependency and attend family therapy sessions at a treatment facility.

-Sometimes the addict will agree willingly to go to treatment after being confronted with the effects of his or her disease.
-But an addict who is in deep denial is likely to refuse help unless he or she is presented with consequences for refusing treatment.
-For instance, an addicted father may lose custody of his children if he refuses to go to rehab, while an alcoholic wife may be faced with a marital separation.
-A treatment contract ensures that the individual will agree to enter a recovery program or accept the consequences of continuing with his or her substance abuse.
+Sometimes, the addicted person will agree willingly to go to treatment after being confronted with the effects of their disease.
+However, an addict who is in deep denial is likely to refuse help unless they are presented with consequences for refusing treatment.
+For instance, an addicted parent may lose custody of their children if they refuse to go to rehab, while an alcoholic spouse may be faced with marital separation.
+A treatment contract ensures that the individual will agree to enter a recovery program or accept the consequences of continuing with their substance use.

 Staging an intervention is a sensitive process.
-In order to maximize the effectiveness of the meeting, the participants must rehearse the confrontation in advance, preparing for anything that might happen.
-Some individuals react with anger when they’re confronted about their drug abuse, while others break down into tears or close themselves off completely.
+In order to maximize the effectiveness of the meeting, the participants must rehearse the confrontation in advance and prepare for anything that might happen.
+Some individuals react with anger when they’re confronted about their substance abuse, while others break down into tears or close themselves off completely.
 A substance abuse therapist who specializes in interventions can guide you and your family in developing a plan to get your loved one into treatment.